 - Do not skip heading levels (e.g. using a Heading 4 after a Heading 2)

 It is also important to create lists using the built-in list tools instead of manual hyphens or numbers, and format links with descriptive text rather than displaying raw URLs.
-For the latter, remember that your description should not depend on context from the surrounding text.
+For the latter, remember that your description should not depend on the context of the surrounding text.

 To add alternative text in Microsoft Word, use the Alt Text functionality; it works for Pictures, Shapes, Charts, and SmartArt.
 The alternative text should be succinct, excluding phrases like “image of…” or “graphic of…”.